MultiverseLearningProducts/swe/src/mod2/wk2/day2.md

 # Overview of the day

 Today we will look at how to add elements to our page dynamically.
+We'll also look at error handling with try/catch, where JavaScript can be placed in a web page and the different type of dialog boxes that can be used.

 # Lesson 1